particle-iot/docs/src/content/getting-started/cloud/introduction.md

 | TLS versions | TLS1.0 and TLS1.1 only |

 Support has been tested with Microsoft NPS, Cisco Secure ACS, and Cisco ISE.
 FreeRADIUS RADIUS implementations with have been tested with Ubiquiti, Cisco, and Aruba access points.
 Eduroam sometimes works, however it is dependent on the university's WPA2 Enterprise configuration; some use settings that do not correspond to the requirements above.

+WPA2 Enterprise support will be added in a future version of Device OS for the P2 and Photon 2.

 ### Special Wi-Fi Considerations